Baqend/guide/src/topics/schema/index.md

 });
 ```

-For further information on persisting and loading strategies see the [Persistence](#persistence) chapter.
+For further information on persisting and loading strategies see the [Deep Loading](../deep-loading) chapter.

 ## Embedded Objects
 The second type of objects are *embedded objects*.
 They can be used within an entity or a